ag-grid/ag-grid/grid-packages/ag-grid-docs/documentation/doc-pages/server-side-model-grouping/index.md

 <grid-example title='Complex Objects' name='complex-objects' type='generated' options='{ "enterprise": true, "exampleHeight": 590, "extras": ["alasql"], "modules": ["serverside", "rowgrouping"] }'></grid-example>

-## Group Info
+## Group Level Info

-It is also possible to attach info to each group as data is loaded.
+It is also possible to attach info to each Group Level as data is loaded.
 This is done through the `success()` callback when rows are fetched.

 ```js